NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 nGraph compilation control and trigger method
 --------------------------------------------

-1)       Compile Control: The compilation of nGrap h is controlled by the WITH _ NGRAPH option.
-If WITH_ NGRAPH=ON, The ngraph library will be downloaded and compiled.
-The relevant code has a corresponding PADDLE _WITH_NGRAPH control.
-If WITH_ NGRAPH=OFF, the relevant code will not be compiled.
+1. **Compile Control**: The compilation of nGraph is controlled with the WITH_NGRAPH option.
+If WITH_NGRAPH=ON, the nGraph library will be downloaded and compiled.
+This option has a corresponding PADDLE_WITH_NGRAPH control.
+If WITH_NGRAPH=OFF, the relevant code will not be compiled.

-2)       Trigger Control: Trigger calling nGrap h of FLAGS_use_ngraph controlled by the environment variable.
-If the variable is true, ngraph will trigger in the executor and call the relevant function to convert and execute the supported submap.

-3, the main affected module interface changes
-Please list the direct interface changes for the core design.
-No new interfaces that have a direct impact on users

-Please check the impact of each link on the framework one by one.
-1)       Network definition: none

-2)       Underlying data structure: none

-3)       OP

-N graph _engine: Added support for ngraph submap Op
-4)       Data IO: None

-5)       Execution: None

-6)       Distributed: none

-7)       Model save: None, ngraph is accessed before the operator is executed, no model changes and saves

-8)       Forecast deployment: none
+2. **Trigger Control**: FLAGS_use_ngraph triggers nGraph.
+If this option is set to *true*, nGraph will be triggered by the PaddlePaddle executor to convert and execute the supported subgraph.
+Examples are provided under paddle/benchmark/fluid/ngraph, and the scripts can be executed with the following command line:
+      - FLAGS_ues_ngrap=true python train.py
+      - FLAGS_ues_ngrap=true python infer.py